 Watch out for this latest criminal enterprise that involves calling you and impersonating your bank.

-Here is what you should know about vishing scams in a nutshell, as well as ways to avoid them.
+The call blocker feature gives you the option to block a number selected from contacts or from recent calls, or to block a manually entered number.
+Here’s what you should know about vishing scams in a nutshell, as well as ways to avoid them.

 Read More: The Rise of Phishing Scams via Text Message

 A Form of Social Fraud

 While phishing scams attempt to trick you into sharing your personal or banking information through emails, vishing scams accomplish the same goal through phone calls that appear to be from legitimate sources.
 In the case of the vishing bank scam, the caller will often have your banking information already and claim that fraudulent activity transpired in your account.

 In order to keep your account in “good standing,” the caller claims that the bank requires you to transfer a sizable amount to a different bank account that has been opened under your name within the same institution.

 British businesswoman Emma Watson is one such victim of a vishing scam.
 She received a phone call from someone claiming to be an employee of her bank, noting unusual transactions on her account.
 She spoke with someone who demonstrated professionalism as they carried out their scheme, which required her to move money into another account.